 0DTE SPY Playbook: 3 Setups Using Live Gamma & Dealer Data

-SPY 0DTE: gamma profile, Mon/Wed/Fri schedule, 3 intraday setups, SPY vs SPX, risk management, backed by real-time dealer positioning data.
+SPY 0DTE: gamma profile, daily expiration schedule, 3 intraday setups, SPY vs SPX, risk management, backed by real-time dealer positioning data.

-SPY 0DTE: gamma profile, Mon/Wed/Fri schedule, 3 intraday setups, SPY vs SPX, risk management, backed by real-time dealer positioning data.
+SPY 0DTE: gamma profile, daily expiration schedule, 3 intraday setups, SPY vs SPX, risk management, backed by real-time dealer positioning data.

 SPY isn't just the most liquid ETF - it's the epicenter of 0DTE options flow.
-On any given Monday, Wednesday, or Friday, SPY 0DTE options account for 40-60% of total SPY options volume.
-That concentration matters because it means dealer hedging from 0DTE contracts is the primary force driving intraday SPY price action on expiration days.
+On a typical trading day, SPY 0DTE options account for a large share of total SPY options volume.
+That concentration matters because it means dealer hedging from 0DTE contracts is a primary force driving intraday SPY price action.

 Several structural features make SPY the default 0DTE vehicle: